 “He’s the people’s champion,” Warren told BBC Sport.
 “I think he’s now a bigger attraction than Anthony Joshua.

 On whether Joshua has a chance of defeating Fury if a fight could be made one day, Warren added: “I loved Joshua as an amateur.
 I really liked watching him.
-Ayoung guy, exciting and he seems to have reached a certain point in his career now where you can see what the flaws are.
+A young guy is exciting, and he seems to have reached a certain point in his career now where you can see the flaws.

 “Tyson only wants big fights.
-There’s only two big fights out there – that’s Wilder, and that’s Joshua.
+There are only two big fights out there – that’s Wilder, and that’s Joshua.
 Joshua doesn’t even want to fight him because I think he knows he’ll get beat,” he said.

-Fury (📸 Mark Robinson) currently leads the WBN Fighter of the Year voting for this year’s trophy having enjoyed a stellar year.
+Fury currently leads the WBN Fighter of the Year, voting for this year’s trophy, having enjoyed a stellar year.

 Vasyl Lomachenko (lightweight)